THE GALAPAGOS FINCH

 Can be seen on: San Cristobal, Floreana, Española, Santa Fe, Genovesa, Pinta, Marchena

-13. Green Warbler Finch
+13. Galapagos Green Warbler Finch

 Conservation Status: Vulnerable